QuantEcon/python-lecture-sandpit.myst/lectures/eig_circulant.md

 ## Overview

-This lecture is an introduction circulant matrices and some of their useful properties.
+This lecture introduces circulant matrices and some of their useful properties.

-Circulant matrices have a special structure that connects them to  important concepts such  as
+Circulant matrices have a special structure that connects them to  useful concepts including

   * convolution
   * Fourier transforms